-Choosing Projects or a Thesis
+Choosing a Project or a Thesis

 A thesis must be an original research project that both builds on and adds to the existing body of knowledge in the discipline.
 Projects, generally, apply existing knowledge to address a problem, situation, or need.
-This distinction is not mutually exclusive-a thesis can involve application and projects can make contributions to the existing body of knowledge.
+This distinction is not mutually exclusive-a thesis can involve application and a project can make contributions to the existing body of knowledge.